 Laser corn removal surgery is an outpatient procedure that is done at a podiatry clinic.
 During the procedure, the corn is removed and surgically cauterized.
 A variety of laser options are available.
-In most cases, the corn will be topically medicated at the base, and then a podiatrist or other health professional removes the corn through laser technologies.
-In some cases, patients may be advised to wear a surgical shoe or undergo counseling regarding proper shoe wear and foot care following the procedure in order to reduce risk of future corn development.
+In most cases, the corn will be topically medicated at the base, and then a podiatrist or other health professional remove the corn through laser technologies.
+In some cases, patients may be advised to wear a surgical shoe or undergo counseling regarding proper shoe wear and foot care following the procedure in order to reduce the risk of future corn development.

-Laser corn removal surgery may be performed for chronic formation of corns and calluses on the feet that make wearing shoes and walking difficult.
-Laser removal utilizes a high-powered and medical grade laser to literally burn the corns off the foot.
+Laser corn removal surgery may be performed for the chronic formation of corns and calluses on the feet that make wearing shoes and walking difficult.
+Laser removal utilizes a high-powered and medical-grade laser to literally burn the corns off the foot.
 Because overgrown cellular tissues that cause corns or calluses don't contain pain receptors, the procedure is relatively painless.
 Prior to removal, your doctor may apply a local or topical anesthetic.
 The length of the treatment process depends on how deep and how large the corn is, and can last anywhere from 15 or 20 minutes to several hours.

 A guided laser passes over the corn, literally vaporizing excess tissue, or literally, burning it off.
-The heat of the laser beam also destroys the virus that causes the cellular growth.
+The heat of the laser beam also destroys the virus that causes cellular growth.

-A podiatrist who belongs to the American Board of Podiatric Surgery, the American Board of Podiatric Foot Surgery, or the American Academy of Pain Management, or country specific organizations and associations, or trained to deal with not only a number of podiatry issues, but laser surgery approaches in dealing with those issues.
+A podiatrist who belongs to the American Board of Podiatric Surgery, the American Board of Podiatric Foot Surgery, or the American Academy of Pain Management, or country-specific organizations and associations, or trained to deal with not only a number of podiatry issues but laser surgery approaches in dealing with those issues.